svg2mod/svg2mod/README.md

  * Paths are supported.
    * A path may have an outline and a fill.
 (Colors will be ignored.)
    * A path may have holes, defined by interior segments within the path (see included examples).
 Sometimes this will render propery in KiCad, but sometimes not.
    * Paths with filled areas within holes may not work at all.
+See below for a possible workaround.
  * Groups may be used.
 However, styles applied to groups (e.g., stroke-width) are not applied to contained drawing elements.
 In these cases, it may be necessary to ungroup (and perhaps regroup) the elements.
  * Layers must be named according to the rules below.
  * Other types of elements such as rect, arc, and circle are not supported.